 Rising Through the Ranks – Faction Points

 - Lieutenant – approximately 6,000

 - General – approximately 12,000

 AT-STs were some of the most powerful weapons of the Empire.
-In the game, they had tremendous hitpoints and could kill the average player in one or two volley shots.
-Imperial players were able to use multiple AT-STs as ‘pets’ for a long time until the ability was removed in Publish 26.
+In the game, they had tremendous hitpoints and could kill the average player in one or two volleys.
+Imperial players were able to use multiple AT-STs as ‘pets’ for a long time until the ability was nerfed in Publish 26.
 Rebel players had no counter to the AT-STs and their faction rewards were less effective and required more faction points to purchase.
 That did not stop Rebels from teaming up and bringing these behemoths down.

 Trinity Republic – A New Hope on Starsider